 Calculating the index

-Another straightforward alternative is to give a weight or assign a numerical score to each type of response, and create an average (weighted or simple) of the responses to arrive at a single numerical score that will be the index.
+Another straightforward alternative was to give a weight or assign a numerical score to each type of response, and create an average (weighted or simple) of the responses to arrive at a single numerical score that will be the index.
 Conceptually this isn’t too different from the diffusion index methodology.

 Range bound vs. random walk